 Use a data driven alert in Power BI

 Just create a data driven alert in Power BI with a threshold that will be reached with every refresh of the dataset.
-You can do this by setting a dedicated “Trigger-Flow”-measure to 1 for example.
+You can do this by setting a dedicated “Trigger-Flow”-measure like UTCNOW()*1 for example.
+This measure needs to be a number that is larger than 0 and needs to change every time the dataset is refreshed to trigger a new alert.
 Then configure the data driven alert to trigger every time the measure is above 0.
 Within the data driven alert, choose the option to “Use Microsoft Power Automate to trigger additional actions”.
 That will create a new flow that will trigger whenever the dataset refreshes.

 Limitations